 Everyone’s personal passports should be kept safe and secure.
 So should building passports, for many of the same reasons.
 In an increasingly digital world this might not be as easy.
 Clear sharing and privacy guidelines on the information in the passports and how to share it (and with whom) are essential for making optimal use of a material passport’s value.
 Finally, the information needs to be trustworthy.
 The fourth owner of a building or a component, needs to be sure that the information about materials and their supply chain has not been changed by any of the first three owners.
 This requires investment in an independent agent that everyone can trust, or a system like blockchain which makes earlier information almost impossible to retroactively edit.

 Towards a circular economy for construction

-By enabling practices that extend the lifetime of building materials, materials passports could fundamentally reshape the business models that underpin the construction sector, and economy at large.
-Rau sees material passports as facilitating the journey towards the components that make up a structure being loaned out to buildings as a service.
+Given how fast we are creating new buildings around the world, there has never been a better time to adopt materials passports.
+By enabling circular economic practices that extend the lifetime of building materials, materials passports could fundamentally reshape the business models that underpin the construction sector, and economy at large.
+Dutch architect Rau envisions how material passports can make components for buildings into something that is not always bought, but can also be loaned as a service.
 “All that is physical in a closed system is a limited edition in essence, and, thus, it has a value,” he says.
 “We have limited materials and it is service, not ownership, that facilitates the way we use them in an unlimited way.
 If we really want to change the world, we must change business models.”